James-Z-Zhang00/career-journey/README.md

-# career-journey
+# journey

-Here I will share about my career journey as a software solution provider, thanks to [jwasham](https://github.com/jwasham/coding-interview-university) who gave me the idea.
+Here I will share about my journey as a software solution provider, thanks to [jwasham](https://github.com/jwasham/coding-interview-university) who gave me the idea.

 My name is James, I'm a Chinese who grew up in New Zealand (a small country near Australia).
 I have bachelor's degree in Computer Science and currently studying software engineering system at Northeastern University in Boston, MA.